XavierCHN/fetch-keys/README.md

 $ yarn dev
 $ yarn launch dota

-$ # launch the game and wait for dota2 to compile the ui ( wait until the game setup ui appears)
+$ # wait for dota2 to load the game compile the ui ( wait until the team setup page appears)
-$ # publish this mod to steam
+$ # publish this mod to steam with workshop tools
+$ # close workshop tools and launch dota2
-$ # enter the game from the client and start a game of this mod
+$ # enter the game, subscribe the mod published and start
-$ # copy the keys in the game setup page
+$ # copy the keys in the team setup page
-$ # use the key pairs as you wish...
+$ # use the key pairs as you wish, encrypt your code etc.
 ```